 Other everyday (free) tips to reduce condensation include: refraining from air drying clothes inside, turning your thermostat down by 5 degrees to reduce the amount of water suspended in the air and leaving a window partly open.

-If your period property requires maintenance it’s extremely important to hire a tradesman who has experience working on period and/or listed properties.
+If your period property requires maintenance, it’s extremely important to hire a tradesman who has experience working on period and/or listed properties.
 An experienced tradesman will be able to help you with the rules and regulations (red tape) that surround listed properties and make sure that yours is still standing in centuries to come.
-Post your job here to be put in touch with up to three tradesmen in your local area, be sure to check out their profile pages for examples of previous work and recommendations and ratings from previous customers.
+Post your job here to be put in touch with tradespeople in your local area.
+Be sure to check out their profile pages for examples of previous work and recommendations and ratings from previous customers.